Z Combine Node¶

 The combined Z depth, which allows to thread multiple Z-combines together.

-In the example above, render output from two scenes are mixed using the Z-Offset node, one from a sphere of size 1.30, and the other a cube of size 1.00.
+In the example above, the render output from two scenes are mixed using the Z Combine node, one from a sphere of size 1.3, and the other a cube of size 1.0.
 The sphere and square are located at the same place.
-The cube is tipped forward, so the corner in the center is closer to the camera than the sphere surface; so Z-Offset chooses to use the cube’s pixels.
-But the sphere is slightly larger (a size of 1.30 versus 1.00), so it does not fit totally inside the cube.
+The cube is tipped forward, so the corner in the center is closer to the camera than the sphere surface; so Z Combine chooses to use the cube’s pixels.
+But the sphere is slightly larger (a size of 1.3 versus 1.0), so it does not fit totally inside the cube.
 At some point, as the cube’s sides recede back away from the camera, the sphere’s sides are closer.
-When this happens, Z-offset uses the sphere’s pixels to form the resulting picture.
+When this happens, Z Combine uses the sphere’s pixels to form the resulting picture.

 This node can be used to combine a foreground with a background matte painting.
 Walt Disney pioneered the use of multi-plane mattes, where three or four partial mattes were painted on glass and placed on the left and right at different Z positions; minimal camera moves to the right created the illusion of depth as Bambi moved through the forest.

 Z Input Sockets do not accept fixed values; they must get a vector set (see Map Value node).
-Image Input Sockets will not accept a color since it does not have UV coordinates.
+Image Input Sockets will not accept a color since they do not have UV coordinates.

-The Z Combine can be used to merge two images as well, using the Z values put out by two render layers.
-Using the Z values from the sphere and cube scenes above, but threading different images, yields the example to the right.
+The Z Combine can be used to merge two images as well.
+Using the Z values from the sphere and cube scenes above, but inputting different images, yields the example to the right.

 In this node setup a render scene is mixed with a flat image.
-In the side view of the scene, the purple cube is 10 units away from the camera, and the gray ball is 20.
+In the side view of the scene, the orange cube is 10 units away from the camera, and the blue ball is 20.
 The 3D cursor is about 15 units away from the camera.
 The image is Z-in at a location of 15, thus inserting it in between the cube and the ball.
-The resulting image appears to have the cube on the table.
+The resulting image appears to have the cube on the green image.

 Invisible Man Effect